Samantha Anderson, Esq.

 Adam’s tenure in the art world began in 2014 when he joined the advisory firm Art Agency, Partners as a partner.
 In January 2016, the firm was acquired by Sotheby’s, where Adam led the company’s transactions on a global basis, before being appointed Chief Operating Officer in 2017.
 Adam is a founder and current Co-Chairman of LiveArt, the global fine art marketplace that puts collectors and artists in control by providing the necessary data, insight and opportunity to buy, sell or hold works of art without relying on traditional intermediaries.
 Prior to working in the art world, Adam had a distinguished career in banking and law as a co-founder of the boutique investment bank Centerview Partners LLC and a former partner at Wachtell, Lipton, Rosen & Katz.

-AIG is led by art market forces Amy Cappellazzo, Yuki Terase, and Adam Chinn.
+AIG is led by art market forces Amy Cappellazzo, Yuki Terase, Adam Chinn, and Saara Pritchard.

 AIG’s world-class team possesses deep expertise across art, law, and finance.